From Left to Right

 "[A] decisive analysis...[and an] important book..." —Literary Review of Canada

 "Masterful" —Policy Magazine

 "Eisler expects that From Left to Right will appeal to anyone interested in the evolution of Saskatchewan and the role that politics has played in its transformation." —Prairie Books Now

 “As a former journalist and daily columnist in Saskatchewan, Eisler . . . has written a very clear and important book. . . .
 It will gain a wide readership and spark a lot of debate.” —Ken Rasmussen, director of Johnson-Shoyama Graduate School of Public Policy, University of Regina

-“This book makes a serious advance to this field/area of interest—it fills a critical whole in our knowledge of SK politics. ” —James Farney, author of Social Conservatives and Conservative Party Politics in North America
+“This book makes a serious advance to this field/area of interest—it fills a critical hole in our knowledge of SK politics.” —James Farney, author of Social Conservatives and Conservative Party Politics in North America

 “Those who think Canada is 'progressive,' Alberta 'conservative' or Quebec 'left wing' just don’t get it.
 Eisler has written a field manual for transformational politics that should be read anywhere insurgents struggle against entrenched and seemingly unassailable electoral machines.” —Brian Lee Crowley, Managing Director, Macdonald-Laurier Institute